nicoleyimessier/creativeCoding_OF_S2016/01-Setup.md

 * ```CreativeCoding_oF_F15/```
 * **```CreativeCoding_oF_F15_students/```**

 This is where you will be submitting your HW each week.
-Here, you will also be able to check out the work of your fellow students!
-For more information on submitting your HW, read the README in the [CreativeCoding_oF_F15_students](https://github.com/conorrussomanno/CreativeCoding_oF_F15_students) repo.